ali-pour-amir/ali-pour-amir.github.io/_pages/about.md

 - Homomorphic Encryption and their application in Language Models
 - Authentication and Authorization in Agentic AI
 - Data Privacy in Distributed Machine Learning
-- Task Management and System Optimization in Federated Learning ecosystems
+- Task Management and System Optimization in Federated Learning Ecosystems
 - Machine Learning at the Edge
 - Heuristic and Meta-Heuristic Optimization methods
--

 ---

 ### Early Career as a Researcher

-I began my research journey in Machine Learning and Deep Learning as a master's intern at the LCIS laboratory in Valence, France.
-Before that, I briefly explored neuromorphic computing as a master’s research assistant at IUST, where I developed a growing interest in applying machine learning to embedded systems.

-At LCIS, I focused on developing and implementing side-channel analysis techniques based on deep learning for hardware security evaluations.
-This work was later presented at the DATE 2020 conference.
-Following my master's degree at Grenoble INP, I continued as a Ph.D. student in Computer Engineering at LCIS, where I concentrated on applying machine learning and deep learning techniques to improve cryptographic data processing for constrained cyber-physical systems.
+I worked for 4 years as a research intern and later a research and teaching assistant at [LCIS](https://esisar.grenoble-inp.fr/en/research/lcis-laboratory).
+I worked on various subjects including deep learning-based side-channel analysis, and machine learning and deep learning techniques to improve cryptographic data processing for constrained cyber-physical systems.

-During my Ph.D., I led several projects, including the development of a methodology for ML-based authentication and enrollment of Physically Unclonable Functions (PUFs), advancements in PUF modeling using transfer learning and subspace modeling, and the design of a lightweight authentication and key-exchange protocol for PUF-enabled embedded systems.
+During my Ph.D at [UGA](), I led several projects, including the development of a methodology for ML-based authentication and enrollment of Physically Unclonable Functions (PUFs), advancements in PUF modeling using transfer learning and subspace modeling, and the design of a lightweight authentication and key-exchange protocol for PUF-enabled embedded systems.

 After completing my doctorate, I briefly worked at SGS-Brightsight, where I performed industrial-grade side-channel analysis and hardware verification, before joining ÉTS as a postdoctoral researcher in 2023.